Ready to become a volunteer? Sign up here.

 What Is a CASA Volunteer?

 A Court Appointed Special Advocate (CASA) Volunteer is a trained community member appointed by a judge to represent the best interests of abused and neglected children in court.
 CASA Volunteers are not mentors or sponsors.
-Our CASAs are mature, responsible adults who are easy to talk to and who care deeply about bringing a brighter future to the abused and neglected children of Jackson County.
+Our CASAs are mature, responsible adults who are easy to talk to and who care deeply about bringing a brighter future to the children of Jackson County who have experienced abuse and neglect.

 How Will I Benefit From Becoming a CASA Volunteer?